Skip to main content

 Orlando Magic - 2021-22 rookie cards

 Franz is a terrific basketball player.
 That is exactly why the ranking has to stay disciplined.
-He wins possessions in a lot of different ways, but the hobby still does not treat him like a natural headline star, and the ankle sprain he is managing right now is another reminder that his market rarely gets an uninterrupted push.
+He wins possessions in a lot of different ways, but the hobby still does not treat him like a natural headline star, and his market rarely gets an uninterrupted push for very long.

 BCI collectible score